snapcat/ClassMateBot/docs/Project2Changes.md

 # Project 2 Changes
 ## Additions
 ### Question and Answer Commands
+A common usage for our current class Discord is for students to ask questions.
 The new question and answer commands allow students to ask questions that are automatically numbered.
-Both students and instructors can answer the question which will be attached to the original answer.
+Both students and instructors can answer the question which will be attached to the original answer and they can choose to post anonymously.
 Please see [/docs/QandA](https://github.com/SE21-Team2/ClassMateBot/blob/main/docs/QandA) for more details.

 ### Review Questions Commands
+An essential part of studying is going over questions related to the exam topics.
 The new review questions commands allow instructors to add review questions for students to use as a study resource.
 Students can get the questions in a random order and view the hidden answers whenever they are ready.
 Please see [/docs/ReviewQs](https://github.com/SE21-Team2/ClassMateBot/blob/main/docs/ReviewQs) for more details.

 ### Cloud Deployment
 The bot can now be run through a Heroku dyno, allowing for better bot up-time and consistency and removing the inconvenience of forcing someone to run the bot locally on their own computer.